HeydenLabASU/FRESEAN-metadynamics/README.md

 <summary> FRESEAN Toolbox Input Files </summary>

 # FRESEAN Toolbox Input Files
-For most of the toolbox, input files (`.inp`) are utilized to gather dependencies. __Lines starting with a hash are ignored__ but serve as a header for the variable on the subsequent line.
+For most of the toolbox, input files (`.inp`) are utilized to gather dependencies. __Lines starting with a hash are ignored__ but can serve as a header for the variable on the subsequent line.
 Here is an example of the format.

 ```
 #fnTop